azappella/did-methods/sidetrees/explainer.md

 System diagram showing op sig links that form a Sidetree Entity Trail:

-> NOTE: This graphic is out-of-date, and does not match the description of the explainer.
-TODO: Update graphic.

 ![Sidetree Entity Trail diagram](https://i.imgur.com/3PR6qUg.png)

 ### Creation of a Sidetree Entity